core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 # Unsorted Further Ideas

-* We could allow clients to elide all other options than Request-Hash, and elide the payload, if they have reason to believe that they can produce a cache hit with the abbreviated request alone.
+* We could allow clients to elide all other options than the Request-Hash Option, and elide the payload, if they have reason to believe that they can produce a cache hit with the abbreviated request alone.

-  This may prove troublesome in terms of cache invalidation (the server would have to use short-lived responses to indicate that it does need the full request, or we'd need special handling for error responses, or criteria by which proxies don't even forward these if they don't have a response at hand).
+  This may prove troublesome in terms of cache invalidation (the server would have to use short-lived responses to indicate that it does need the full request, or we would need special handling for error responses, or criteria by which proxies do not even forward these if they do not have a response at hand).

-  That may be more trouble than it's worth without a strong use case (say, of complex but converging FETCH requests).
+  That may be more trouble than it is worth without a strong use case (say, of complex but converging FETCH requests).

-  Hashes could also be used in truncated form for that -- should we suggest SHA-256/128 as a default?
-(Its birthday paradox starts to kickin around 2^64 deterministic requests).
+  Hashes could also be used in a truncated form for that -- should we suggest SHA-256/128 as a default?
+(Its birthday paradox starts to kick in at around 2<sup>64</sup> deterministic requests).

 # Test Vectors

 This appendix includes test vectors for an example where the method defined in this document is used.

-In the following, a CoAP Client C and a CoAP Server S are member of the same OSCORE group, and exchange Deterministic Requests and corresponding responses.
+In the following, a CoAP Client C and a CoAP Server S are member of the same OSCORE group, and they exchange Deterministic Requests and corresponding responses.

 Note that, while they are consistent with the presented example, the values of the Token and Message ID in the CoAP messages are only indicative, as they are subject to change throughout different message exchanges.